Giving Back to the Community

 Gardendale Magnolia Festival

-The Gardendale Magnolia Festival awards at least $12,000 in college scholarships and donations to local charities each year.
-Our 5K Color Race benefits Magic Moments that grants wishes to kids with chronic life-threatening illness in Alabama.
+The Gardendale Magnolia Festival awards at least $10,000 in college scholarships and donations to local charities each year.
 Find out more about the Gardendale Magnolia Festival at MagnoliaFestival.org.

 Outdoor Ability Foundation